tacticrealtime/boilerplate-primitive/README.md

 ## Solution
 TACTIC™ Boilerplate allows to set dynamic creative data structure and see how data affects banner appearance at the same time.
 Boilerplate emulates application content (data) editor, so that the developer can build data structure, analyse content editor behaviour and develop banners at the same time, without the need to compile whole TACTIC™ application.

-Content editor provides basic data inputs, such as image or video uploaders, text inputs, drop downs, buttons etc. Use them to create content editor layout and data points.
-Boilerplate will provide this data for the banner, so you can change its appearance, behaviour, and place various assets into previously defined place holers.
+Content editor provides basic data inputs, such as image or video pickers, text inputs, drop downs, buttons etc. Use them to create content editor layout and data points.
+Boilerplate will provide this data for the banner, so you can change its appearance, behaviour, and place various assets into predefined placeholders.

 After you are done with your dynamic creative, upload it to TACTIC™ Application.
 We will analyse, validate and perform quality assurance for you.
 If no issues will be found, creative will become available for the dedicated brand in the application, and can be used to create new adverts.